Big Boss Man: Hardcore and Tag Team Champion (1998–1999)

 Big Boss Man subsequently entered a major feud with Al Snow, which eventually involved Snow's pet chihuahua, Pepper.
 He won the WWF Hardcore Championship from Snow on July 25 at Fully Loaded.
 At SummerSlam on August 22, the two had a Falls Count Anywhere match that spilled into the backstage area, the street and, finally, into a nearby bar.
 Prior to the match, Snow had set Pepper's pet carrier near the entrance way; minutes into the match, Boss Man picked it up, taunted Pepper, struck Snow with the carrier, and carelessly tossed it behind him.
 Commentator Jim Ross immediately apologized to viewers for the act and stated that Pepper had been removed from the box before the match.
 Snow won the match and regained the WWF Hardcore Championship.
 Boss Man regained the championship on the subsequent episode of SmackDown!.
 Two weeks later, Big Boss Man kidnapped and ransomed Pepper, arranging a meeting in which he fed Snow a meat dish supposedly made from Pepper's remains.
 On the same night, Big Boss Man lost the Hardcore Championship to the returning British Bulldog, who then gifted the title to Snow.
 Boss Man and Snow settled their feud in a Kennel from Hell match for the title at Unforgiven on September 26, in which a blue solid steel cage surrounded the ring itself and the ringside was surrounded by a chain-link fenced "cell".
-The objective of the match was to escape from the cage and the cell while avoiding "attack dogs" (which turned out to be disappointingly docile) positioned outside the ring.
-Boss Man ultimately lost the match, but won back the title in a triple threat match involving Snow and Big Show nearly two weeks later.
+The objective of the match was to escape from the cage and the cell while avoiding "attack dogs" (which turned out to be disappointingly docile and was the worst rated match of 1999) positioned outside the ring.
+Boss Man ultimately lost the match, but won back the title in a triple threat match involving Snow and Big Show nearly two weeks later, that title reign ended up being for a total of 97 days, making him have the longest hardcore title reign ever.

-While WWF Hardcore Champion, Big Boss Man feuded with Big Show over the WWF Championship; during the feud, Big Boss Man showed up at Big Show's father's funeral, made some disrespectful remarks, then chained the casket to the back of his car and drove off.
-Big Show attempted to save the coffin by jumping on it, riding it for a few yards before losing his grip and tumbling off.
-On the November 15, 1999 episode of Raw is War, Big Boss Man defeated The Rock to become the number one contender to the WWF Championship.
-He failed to win the title from Big Show at Armageddon on December 12 and in a handicap match with Prince Albert on the following episode of Raw is War, ending their feud.